largest tribe in india

 Exploring the Largest Tribe in India

 A tribe refers to individuals who live and work together in a particular shared geographical area.
 The tribe often has a common culture, dialect, and religion.
 They live in a tribal area where the tribe is usually headed by a leader called the chief.
-They are a part of the larger tribal society, a group of tribes organized around kinships.
-India has the world’s second-largest tribe population.
+They are a part of the larger tribal society, a group of tribes organized around kinship.
+India has the world’s second-largest tribal population.
 These tribal people make up around 8.9% of the population, as mentioned in the Census 2011.

 Moreover, their language is of Dravidian origin.
 The people from the Bhil tribe are Hindus by religion.
 They appease evil spirits and deities of the forest.
 A few others offer pujas to Lord Shiva and Goddess Durga.
 A small percentage of people, among them, also follow Christianity.